RalphTro/epcis-event-hash-generator/README.md

             <td>epcList – epc </td>
             <td>parentID, prefixed with one lowercase letter 'p'</td>
             <td>parentID, prefixed with one lowercase letter 'p'</td>
-            <td>inputEPCList – epc, <b>prefixed with the two lowercase letters 'ie', followed by the epc values</td>
+            <td>inputEPCList – epc, prefixed with the two lowercase letters 'ie', followed by the epc values</td>
             <td>parentID, prefixed with one lowercase letter 'p'</td>
         </tr>
         <tr>